fsantiag/mussum/README.md

 </p>

+## Usage
+Mussum generates a random sum challenge and gives the user 60 seconds to solve it.
+If the challenge is solved, user gets a confirmation and stays in the group.
+If user fails, Mussum will kick the user from the group.
+Therefore, Mussum also needs to have admin permission for your group in order to kick the users that fail the challenge.

 ## Build
-The following command should build Mussum as well as its docker image.
+The following command should build Mussum binary as well as its docker image.
 ```
 make build
 ```